holab-hku/starmapVis/README.md

 <a href="url"><img src="QRcodeAndLogo/logo.png" align="left" height="108" alt="starmap"></a>
-# StarmapVR: Immersive three dimensional visualisation of single cell data using smartphone-enabled virtual reality
+# StarmapVR: Immersive visualisation of single cell spatial omic data

 Authors: Andrian Yang, Yu Yao, Jianfu Li and Joshua W. K. Ho

-Contact: j.ho@victorchang.edu.au
+Contact: jwkho@hku.hk

 Copyright © 2018, Victor Chang Cardiac Research Institute

 ## Synopsis

 <a href="https://vccri.github.io/starmap/"><img src="QRcodeAndLogo/QR_Code_Star_Map.png" align="right" height="108" alt="starmap"></a>
-starmap is a web-based VR-enabled tool which combines a 3D scatter plot with star plots (radar chart) to visualise hundreds of thousands of multivariate data points, such as single-cell expression data. starmap can be accessed from a desktop, laptop or a mobile device from the following link: [https://vccri.github.io/starmap/](https://vccri.github.io/starmap/), or the QR code.
+starmapVR is a web-based VR-enabled tool which combines a 3D scatter plot with star plots (radar chart) to visualise hundreds of thousands of multivariate data points, such as single-cell expression data. starmapVR can be accessed from a desktop, laptop or a mobile device from the following link: [https://vccri.github.io/starmap/](https://vccri.github.io/starmap/), or the QR code.

 ## Customized Input data

 StarmapVR accepts as input a csv file or a zip-compressed csv file.
 The csv file need to contain a header row with the following column names - x, y, z and cluster - corresponding to the 3D coordinates of points and the cluster label assigned for each point (with outliers assigned the value of -1).
-In addition to the required columns, starmap also accepts extra columns (up to 12) corresponding to features which will be visualised in the star plot.
+In addition to the required columns, starmapVR also accepts extra columns (up to 12) corresponding to features which will be visualised in the star plot.
 The values for all columns must be of numeric types.

 To see an example of input data, please see the sampleData folder which contains two example datasets based on previously published single-cell RNA-seq data and flow cytometry data.

-## Platform-compatible single-cell RNA-seq data visualisation
+To easily visualize your data from single-cell RNA-seq data analysis platform, we provide the exmaples that can transform the Scanpy&Seurat result data to the required input for StarmapVR.

-To easily visualize your data from single-cell RNA-seq data analysis platform, we provide the funtion that can transform the Scanpy&Seurat result data to the required input for StarmapVR.
+## Single-cell RNA-seq data visualisation from Scanpy

 ```sh
 def adataTostarmap(adata, cord, featureN, valuetoplot, result_path):
     if cord == 'umap':